EmanuelBender/GoogleSheet_Inventory_System/README.md

     <th>Profiles & Builds</th>
   </tr>
   <tr>
-    <td>Building a profile means: it subtracts the Profile components from the INVENTORY sheet and shows us a report on profile cost, stats, and success.  </br>
+    <td>Profile building subtracts components from the INVENTORY sheet, providing a cost, stats, and success report.  </br>
-        Then adds the Build to the BUILDS sheet and a Log entry to LOGS.   </br>
+        Adds the Build to the BUILDS sheet with a corresponding Log entry in LOGS.   </br>
   </tr>

   <tr>